Infinicraft-Mod/infinicraft/README.md

 IMPORTANT: THIS MOD IS IN A DEVELOPMENT BUILD!
 IF YOU AREN'T FAMILIAR WITH PROGRAMMING/MODDING CONCEPTS, IT IS RECOMMENDED TO WAIT FOR A STABLE RELEASE BUILD.

 Download the mod's jar from the [website](https://infinicraft.org) or in `Releases`.
 The mod requires OWO lib and Mod Menu.
-You can change its settings by clicking `Mods` on the main menu, then `Infinicraft`, then the little icon in the top right. ~~By default the mod is set to the public Infinicraft server.
-This can, however, be changed to a personal server, if you prefer.
-If you do change servers, I'd recommend purging the cached recipes so that there won't be any client-server discrepancies.~~ **THERE ISN'T A DEDICATED PUBLIC SERVER YET, SO IT'S ACTUALLY JUST SET TO LOCALHOST BUT THERE WILL BE ONE EVENTUALLY!!!**
+You can change its settings by clicking `Mods` on the main menu, then `Infinicraft`, then the little icon in the top right. ~~By default the mod is set to the public Infinicraft backend.
+This can, however, be changed to a personal backend, if you prefer.
+If you do change backends, I'd recommend purging the cached recipes so that there won't be any client-backend discrepancies.~~ **THERE ISN'T A DEDICATED PUBLIC BACKEND YET, SO IT'S ACTUALLY JUST SET TO LOCALHOST BUT THERE WILL BE ONE EVENTUALLY!!!**

-### Personal Server Setup (DEV SAVVY'S ONLY!)
+### Personal Backend Setup (DEV SAVVY'S ONLY!)

 1. Install Ollama and llama3
 2. Download the infinicraft-server folder here on GitHub.